Warren Buffett shocks shareholders by announcing his intention to retire at the end of the year

 Buffett said he just doesn’t see many attractively priced investments that he understands these days, so Berkshire is sitting on $347.7 billion in cash, but he predicted that one day Berkshire will be “bombarded with opportunities that we will be glad we have the cash for.”

 Buffett said the recent turmoil in the markets that generated headlines after Trump’s tariff announcement last month “is really nothing.”
-He dismissed the recent drop in the market because he’s seen three periods in the last 60 years of managing Berkshire when his company’s stock was halved.
+He dismissed the recent drop as relatively small.
 He cited when the Dow Jones industrial average went from 240 on the day he was born in 1930 down to 41 during the Great Depression as a truly significant drop in the markets.
-Currently the Dow Jones Industrial Average sits at $41,317.43.
+Currently the Dow Jones Industrial Average sits at 41,317.43.

 “This has not been a dramatic bear market or anything of the sort,” he said.